Stollen

-Stollen (/de/ or /de/) is a fruit bread of nuts, spices, and dried or candied fruit, coated with powdered sugar or icing sugar and often containing marzipan.
-It is a traditional German Christmas bread.
-During the Christmas season the cake-like loaves are called Weihnachtsstollen (after "Weihnachten", the German word for Christmas) or Christstollen (after Christ).
-A ring-shaped Stollen made in a Bundt cake or Gugelhupf pan is called a Stollenkranz (stollen wreath).
+Stollen (/de/ or /de/) or stol (/nl/) is a fruit bread of nuts, spices, and dried or candied fruit, often coated with powdered sugar or icing sugar and often containing marzipan or almond paste.
+It is a traditional holiday sweet bread in Northwestern Europe, particularly in Germany and the Netherlands.
+The bread is also popular in Suriname.

+In Germany during the Christmas season the cake-like loaves are called Weihnachtsstollen (lit.
+'Christmas stollen') or Christstollen (lit.
+'Christ stollen').
+A ring-shaped Stollen made in a Bundt cake or Gugelhupf pan is called a Stollenkranz (lit. 'stollen wreath').
+In the Netherlands the bread is called kerststol (lit.
+'Christmas stol') when eaten around Christmas, and paasstol (lit.
+'Easter stol') when eaten around Easter.